 NGAkids for iPad

-Learn more about NGAkids for iPad, which is now available for download on the App Store.
-This program contains nine new interactive activities and an array of art-making tools that will inspire artists of all ages.
+Learn more about NGAkids Art Zone for iPad, which is available for download on the App Store.
+This app contains nine new interactive activities and an array of art-making tools that will inspire artists of all ages.
 The same interactive programs, customized for Macintosh and Windows-based computers, are available on our new NGAkids App CD.

 Adventures in Art